The FrontalCortex question bank can help you study for the Psychiatry Resident-In-Training Examination (PRITE exam).

 Last modified on Wednesday, December 31 1969.

-The mother tells you that the child indicates his desires by pointing, hugs his parents, and has a vocabulary of 1 to 2 words.
+The mother tells you that the child has a vocabulary of 6 words and feeds himself.

 This child is meeting milestones for what age?